Kentucky: Sports

 The Kentucky Wildcats are particularly notable, leading all Division I programs in all-time wins, win percentage, NCAA tournament appearances, and being second only to UCLA in NCAA championships.
-Louisville has also stepped onto the football scene in recent years, including winning the 2007 Orange Bowl as well as the 2013 Sugar Bowl, and also producing 2016 Heisman Trophy winner Lamar Jackson.
+Louisville has stepped onto the football scene, including winning the 2007 Orange Bowl as well as the 2013 Sugar Bowl, and producing 2016 Heisman Trophy winner Lamar Jackson.
 Western Kentucky, the 2002 national champion in Division I-AA football (now Football Championship Subdivision (FCS)), completed its transition to Division I FBS football in 2009.

 The Kentucky Derby is a horse race held annually in Louisville on the first Saturday in May.
 The Valhalla Golf Club in Louisville has hosted several editions of the PGA Championship, Senior PGA Championship and Ryder Cup since the 1990s.

 The NASCAR Cup Series held a race at the Kentucky Speedway in Sparta, Kentucky from 2011 to 2020.
-The NASCAR Nationwide Series and the Camping World Truck Series also raced there through 2020.
+The NASCAR Nationwide Series and the Camping World Truck Series raced there through 2020.
 The IndyCar Series previously raced there as well.

 Ohio Valley Wrestling in Louisville was the primary location for training and rehab for WWE professional wrestlers from 2000 until 2008, when WWE moved its contracted talent to Florida Championship Wrestling.
 OVW later became the primary developmental territory for Total Nonstop Action Wrestling (TNA) from 2011 to 2013.

 In 2014 Louisville City FC, a professional soccer team in the league then known as USL Pro and now as the United Soccer League, was announced.
 The team made its debut in 2015, playing home games at Louisville Slugger Field.
 In its first season, Louisville City was the official reserve side for Orlando City SC, who made its debut in Major League Soccer at the same time.
 That arrangement ended in 2016 when Orlando City established a directly controlled reserve side in the USL.
+In 2021, Lexington SC was founded as a professional soccer team out of Lexington, competing in USL League One.
+They played their home games at Toyota Stadium until construction on Lexington SC Stadium was completed in 2024.
+In 2025, they joined the USL Championship league.
+The club has companion women's teams that compete in the USL W League and USL Super League.